CGHoussem/signal-profile-updater/README.md

 After editing the picture by drawing the chosen word, the number of days from first deployment, the last profile update's date, and a signature "PxHoussem", the application will update the Signal profile's picture.

 ## Requirements
-- The Signal API docker container should be running locally: https://github.com/bbernhard/signal-cli-rest-api
+- The Signal API docker container must be running locally: https://github.com/bbernhard/signal-cli-rest-api
+- The phone number should be registered with the Signal API docker container (checkout [source](https://github.com/bbernhard/signal-cli-rest-api) on how to do so)

 ## Build the image
 ```bash